CS2613-FA23/explorationactivity2-edouardlev/Overview.md

 #### Custom headers

 The average message being sent with nodemailer does not need changes with the headers.
-Some headers include from, to, subject.
+Some headers include from, to, and subject.

 ```console
 let mailOptions = {